Sustained On Success.

 When you have been handcuffed and put in the back of a police car, your mind can run wild about what is going to happen next.
 Will you be going to jail?
 What is going to happen to your job?
 Your Family and friends?
 Most of all, what is going to happen to your future?

-In the state of Pennsylvania, misdemeanors are less serious offenses than felonies and homicides.
-Misdemeanors usually carry probation, fines, and sometimes jail time.
-As your attorney, I will do my best to beat your case or reduce your exposure to penalties as much as possible.
+In the state of Pennsylvania, misdemeanors are less serious offenses than a felony offense.
+Misdemeanors usually carry probation, fines, and a potential jail sentence.
+As your attorney, I will do my best to create a strong defense and beat your case or reduce your exposure to penalties as much as possible.

-In Pennsylvania, first degree misdemeanors carry up to five years’ in jail and a fine of no more than $10,000.
+In Pennsylvania, a first-degree misdemeanor carries up to five years’ in jail and a fine of no more than $10,000.
 1st-degree misdemeanors are the most serious of the misdemeanor crimes.
-Examples of first-degree misdemeanors include, but are not limited to, the following:
+Examples of misdemeanors in the first-degree include, but are not limited to, the following:

 - Terroristic threats